TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 7/Joshua 7.17.md

 ---

-and he brought near the family of Judah; and he took the family of the Zerahites: and he brought near the family of the Zerahites man by man; and Zabdi was taken:
+He brought near the family of Judah; and he selected the family of the Zerahites.
+He brought near the family of the Zerahites man by man, and Zabdi was selected.